betseyw15/events.en/help/workfront/webinars/supercharge-basic-text-mode-reporting-using-the-api-explorer.md

 **Question**

-Can you discuss if the “task updates collection is only possible in a task report?”
+Can you discuss if the "task updates collection is only possible in a task report?"

 **Answer**